 |Closest Towns:||Truckee, California|

-General InformationDirections: Trailheads are accessible from Highway 89 on the west shore of Lake Tahoe via Alpine Meadows Road, Squaw Valley Road, Ward Creek Boulevard, Blackwood Canyon Road, and Barker Pass Road.
+Trailheads are accessible from Highway 89 on the West Shore of Lake Tahoe via Alpine Meadows Road, Olympic Valley Road, Ward Creek Boulevard, Blackwood Canyon Road, and Barker Pass Road.
 Many of the trailheads and trails accessing the wilderness are on private land.
 Please respect the rights of landowners.

 Map showing recreational areas.
 Map Information